 In order to perform new construction or to alter an existing structure, one must obtain a building permit and submit site plans showing existing and proposed structure location(s), including well and/or septic (if applicable).
 Structural plans also are required.

-Electrical work for alterations of existing dwellings requires an application for an Electrical Permit by a Master Electrician licensed with Prince George’s County.
+Electrical work for additions or alterations of existing dwellings requires an application for an Electrical Permit by a Master Electrician licensed by the State of Maryland.

 Health and Plumbing